 The Tesla Media Control Unit or MCU has been a significant feature of the cars since the Model S was first introduced.
 The original version is now referred to as MCU1 was updated in 2018 and is different again in the Model 3.
 Unfortunately, Tesla chose to make two mistakes which hurt the MCU1 badly, firstly they used cheap embedded Multi-Media-Card memory (abbreviated to eMMC) which has a finite number of write cycles, and secondly they left of excessive data logging that wrote to this memory.
 As a result the memory is constantly being over written and as a result will eventually hit the write limit and fail.

-Tesla have partially responded to adjust the amount of logging although this just extends the time before inevitable failure and the MCU2 has a larger memory which means the frequency of overwriting the same part of memory is redeuced, also extending the time before failure.
+Tesla have partially responded by adjusting the amount of logging the car performs.
+This does not prevent the issue as many activities write to this memory including streaming music and while the reduced logging extends the time before the inevitable failure, this is actually a slightly cynical move pushing more of the failures to occur outside warranty.
+The MCU2 has a larger memory which means the frequency of overwriting the same part of memory is reduced, also extending the time further before failure.

 You may also need to determine the version of MCU in you car.
 The easiest way is to see if the car has Tesla Theatre, Caraoke, Pole position or Cuphead entertainment options, these are only present in MCU2 cars and model 3, and not present on the cars with MCU1.
 That said, the problem can still occur in all cars.